entrkjm/Database-portfolio/README.md

-# Python Data Structures and Algorithms
+# Database study and projects portfolio
 **This repository and its directories include my personal study materials and exercies porfolios for database(mainly SQL)**

 The aim of this potfolio is to organize and acculumate useful exercises and articles about database.